 Costs for appropriate institutional controls and monitoring arrangements to be continued for the period deemed necessary following the closure of a disposal facility have not been evaluated yet.
-They will be taken into account in the framework of the national strategy that currently envisages the construction of a near surface facility.
+They will be taken into account in the framework of the national strategy that currently envisages the construction of a near surface disposal facility.

-- (i) Staff qualification is regulated on specific facilities basis.
-Specific requirements will be included in the updating of applicable technical guides. - (ii) Financial resources are available for the foreseen activities.
-The same mechanisms will be used for the long term needs. - (iii) Detailed components of costs related to the closure phase of disposal facility have not been allocated yet.
+- (i) Staff qualification is required by specific provisions of legislative decree n.
+230/1995. - (ii) Financial resources are available for the foreseen activities.
+The same mechanisms will be used for the long term needs.

+(iii) Detailed components of costs related to the closure phase of disposal facility have not been allocated yet.
 They will be considered as far as practicable in the frame of the current national strategy which envisages the construction of a near surface facility.

-On those bases, it can be concluded that no further measures have to be implemented to fulfil the obligation of this article of the Convention.
+On those bases, it can be concluded that no further measures have to be implemented to fulfil the obligation of this article of the Convention are fulfilled.